Community Services Card

 It can take 3 weeks for your card to arrive.
 Keep receipts for doctor’s visits or prescription costs and you can claim them back later.

 To claim these back, phone 0800 999 999 and Work and Income will send you a form.
 When you return it with the receipts you’ll be refunded.

 Community Services Cards have an expiry date printed on the front of the card.
 When it expires you can apply for another one if you still meet the requirements.

 If you automatically got a card because of a benefit you’re still getting, a new one will be sent to you before the old one expires.

 Sometimes a renewal form is sent instead of a new card.
 If you get a renewal form, complete it and return it.

-If you’re no longer getting a benefit and a renewal form isn’t sent to you, you’ll have to apply if you want a new card.
+If you’re no longer getting a benefit and a renewal form is not sent to you, you’ll have to apply if you want a new card.

 Other help you can get

 If you and your family have paid for 20 prescriptions after 1 February in a year, you can get a prescription subsidy.
-You won’t have to pay for new prescriptions until 1 February the next year.
+You will no’t have to pay for new prescriptions until 1 February the next year.